awslabs/mountpoint-s3/doc/LOGGING.md

 Additionally, metrics can be published to a specified endpoint (in OpenTelemetry format), for example to the endpoint that CloudWatch agent listens to and can be configured to forward metrics to CloudWatch/Prometheus.

+For more information about the CloudWatch agent, see the [CloudWatch Agent Installation Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Install-CloudWatch-Agent.html) and [Using the CloudWatch agent to collect OpenTelemetry metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch-Agent-OpenTelemetry-metrics.html).

 To opt-in, use the `--log-metrics-otlp <ENDPOINT>` command-line argument and provide an endpoint as a parameter.
 To optionally specify a time interval for Mountpoint to collect and export metrics, use the `--log-metrics-otlp-interval <SECONDS>` command-line argument.
 Metrics will be collected by Mountpoint and exported to the endpoint every 5 seconds by default, or every specified seconds.

 #### Example Command